Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Remix.md

     ![deployed_private](../../images/remix/deployed_private.png)

-If you have any feedback or questions, please open a GitHub issue or reach out on [GoQuorum Slack](https://inviter.quorum.consensys.net/).
+If you have any feedback or questions, please open a GitHub issue or reach out on the [GoQuorum Discord](https://discord.gg/5U9Jwp7).

 ## Contributing